|

 with Native American stock (Countryside & Small Stock Journal, Vol. 91, # 6,

-Beagle has been bred in to enhance their noses and Whippet or Italian
+Nov/Dec 2007).
+In any case, Beagle has often been bred in to enhance their noses and Whippet or Italian

 Greyhound have been added for speed.
 There's been no indication of